Coarse-graining particulate two-phase flow: Coarse-graining IBM-based DNS-DEM simulations

-where $\mathbb{S}^p_+=\partial\mathbb{V}^p_+$ is the extended surface domain of a particle $p$ and $\bm{n}^p_+$ its outward-directed unit normal vector.
-The bottom line of Eq.~(\ref{FhIBM}) is precisely how $\bm{F}^p_\mathrm{h}$ is calculated in Uhlmann's IBM~\citep{Uhlmann05,Biegertetal17,Zhuetal22}.
-Hence, the resulting macroscopic fluid phase momentum balance is still given by Eq.~(\ref{MomFluid}), but with a slightly modified expression for $\bm{\sigma^\mathrm{f}_\mathrm{s}}$ and therefore $\bm{\sigma^\mathrm{f}}$ in Eq.~(\ref{SigmaFluid}):
+where $\mathbb{S}^p_+=\partial\mathbb{V}^p_+$ is the infinitesimally extended surface domain of a particle $p$ and $\bm{n}^p_+$ its outward-directed unit normal vector.
+The bottom line of Eq.~(\ref{FhIBM}) is precisely how $\bm{F}^p_\mathrm{h}$ is calculated in Uhlmann's IBM~\citep{Uhlmann05,KempeFrohlich12b,Biegertetal17,Tschisgaleetal17,Zhuetal22}, considering that these studies modeled the surface $\mathbb{S}^p$ as a very thin volume layer, the so-called Lagrangian layer~\citep{Tschisgaleetal17}, extending minimally both into the interior and exterior of the particle $p$.
+This layer was then discretized into small grid cells, so that in total:

+where $\bm{f}^p_l\Delta V^p_l$ is the force applied on the grid cell volume $\Delta V^p_l$ corresponding to a given Lagrange point (index $l$) on the surface of the particle $p$.
+In Eq.~(\ref{LagrangianDiscretization}), and also in other equations, such as those of Appendix~\ref{Implementation}, the symbol `$\simeq$' shall indicate approximations associated with DNS- or IBM-related discretizations.

+The macroscopic fluid phase momentum balance resulting from Eqs.~(\ref{MomIBM}) and (\ref{FhIBM}) is still given by Eq.~(\ref{MomFluid}), but with a slightly modified expression for $\bm{\sigma^\mathrm{f}_\mathrm{s}}$, which is now based on the surface domain $\mathbb{S}^p_+$ rather than $\mathbb{S}^p$, and therefore for $\bm{\sigma^\mathrm{f}}$ in Eq.~(\ref{SigmaFluid}):

 In contrast, there is no change to the macroscopic solid phase momentum balance and the solid phase stresses, Eqs.~(\ref{MomSolid})-(\ref{SigmaSolidContact}).

 One is now confronted with the difficulty that the stress tensor $\bm{\sigma}$, required to evaluate the right-hand side of Eq.~(\ref{SigmaSIBM}), is \textit{not} provided by the IBM, since the numerical algorithm does not solve Eq.~(\ref{MomIBM}).
 Instead, it solves a smoothed version of it based on a modified stress tensor $\bm{\tilde\sigma}$: